Is it safe to travel to Mexico? Your helpful health and safety guide

 Should you encounter a critical emergency while in Mexico, you should promptly contact local emergency services.
 Like the U.S., Mexico's 911 emergency line provides immediate assistance by connecting you to the necessary authorities such as the police, fire department, or search and rescue team.

-If you’re a Travelex customer, it is recommended that you reach out to our 24/7 assistance team once it's safe to do so.
+If you’re a Travelex customer, you can reach out to our 24/7 assistance team once it's safe to do so for extra support.
 Our team can help liaise with Mexican hospitals and doctors and can also assist in connecting you with English-speaking healthcare professionals if needed.

 What do I do if I lose my passport in Mexico?